 One day under an old shrine near the oyster farm, we found rows of wooden tablets.
 Both Shinto and Buddhist traditions use names for honoring the dead.
 Included on the shrine shelf in the home are the ihai tablets.

+In addition a Buddhist monk may bestow a kaimyo (posthumous "commandment name") for the deceased.
 Initially written on wood sotoba sticks, then engraved on the grave marker, the best/longest names cost thousands of dollars.
 Shinto ihai (namestick) tablets are smaller and only carry the name of the deceased plus the word "spirit."
 One of the sad results of the tsunami is that thousands of ihai tablets from homes and shrines were washed away.
 Worse--in Onagawa and Minami-Sanriku almost as many tsunami dead are missing as those whose bodies were recovered.

 This is devastating in view of the deeply felt duty to properly care for and respect the dead.
 Note: temples are Buddhist; shrines are Shinto.